tomwhross/pdb-tutorial/README.md

 ```

 Looks like there is a `value` attribute after all!
 Let's call that and see what returns (remember, this value will probably be different than mine).
 And just for fun,
-let's make sure it is equal to the value the die is showing by calling the `show()` method as well.
+let's make sure it is equal to the value that the die is showing by calling the `show()` method as well.

 ```shell
 (Pdb) die.value